BinomialLLC/basis_universal/README.md

 ### How to use the system

-For color-only textures, you can deploy to whatever format your target device supports.
+1. For color-only textures, you can transcode to whatever format your target device supports.
 Remember that PVRTC1 requires square power of 2 size textures, and there's nothing Basis can currently do to help you work around this limitation.
 (Basic supports non-square PVRTC1 textures, but iOS doesn't.)

-For alpha textures, you can create .basis files with alpha channels, then deploy like this:
+2. For alpha textures, you can create .basis files with alpha channels, then deploy like this:

 ETC1 only devices/API's: Transcode to two ETC1 textures and sample them in a shader.
 You can either use one ETC1 texture that's twice as high, or two separate ETC1 textures.